MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMComplianceSettingIisMetabase.md

 # Add-CMComplianceSettingIisMetabase

 ## SYNOPSIS
-Adds a compliance setting iis metabase
+Add a compliance setting for the IIS metabase.

 ## SYNTAX